If you are finding it difficult to determine if your lawn mower’s engine choke symbol is “On” or “Off”, you aren’t alone.

 Should I Leave The Choke On or Off for Storage?

-You will also want to turn your choke Off when storing your equipment, especially for longer periods of time.
+You will also want to turn your choke Off when storing your equipment, especially for longer periods.

 Setting the choke symbol to Off also keeps debris and dust from getting inside parts of your machine- another proactive maintenance idea.